 Flutter desktop apps get more popular among developers and businesses.
-During the past few years, Flutter cross-platform framework has become a popular choice among developers for creating high-performance and natively looking Flutter desktop Apps.
+During the past few years, this cross-platform framework has become a popular choice among developers for creating high-performance and natively looking Flutter desktop Apps.
 Among widely known companies that use it are BMW, Nubank, Alibaba Group, and many others.
 The framework’s recent update made it possible to create desktop apps as well.

 Flutter desktop: upgrades for Windows, macOS, and Linux

 Released in 2022, the framework’s third version, came with support for building native Windows, macOS, and Linux desktop apps, in addition to already supported iOS, Android, and web.
 The essential software set to start developing Flutter desktop apps requires three tools: SDK, an editor, and a suitable build chain for an operating system.
-See official documentation to learn more about platform-specific requirements for desktop development.
+See official documentation to learn more about platform-specific requirements for Flutter desktop development.

 Why choose Flutter for your desktop app?